deenacsc/CSharpGuidelines/_pages/1700_NamingGuidelines.md

 Also, don't include `And` in the name of a method or local function.
 That implies that it is doing more than one thing, which violates the Single Responsibility Principle explained in AV1115.

 ### <a name="av1725"></a> Name namespaces using names, layers, verbs and features (AV1725) ![](/assets/images/3.png)
-For instance, the following namespaces are good examples of that guideline.
+For instance, the following namespaces are good examples of this guideline.

-	AvivaSolutions.Commerce.Web
 	NHibernate.Extensibility
 	Microsoft.ServiceModel.WebApi
 	Microsoft.VisualStudio.Debugging